SensehacK/dev-cheatsheet/thoughts/proverbs.md

 ## Intro

 My own custom made proverbs by Kautilya Save.
-If you do ever use them feel free to credit me, I'm still not famous not that I want to be or get cancelled.
+If you do ever use them feel free to credit me.
+I'm still not famous yet, not that I want to be or get cancelled.